 This 30 day workout challenge was completed by my fiancee to see whether it improves her glutes and thighs.
-The program looks like this:
+The program can be seen above and is available for download here.

 There are four main exercises, which are divided into two pairs: